Jean-PhilippeD/gladys-snips/README.md

 - First, have a Snips system working properly
 - Install the module
 - Without rebooting, just set these global parameter in "Param" view in the dashboard :
-	- MQTT_SNIPS_URL => The URL of the MQTT broker used by Snips, for example : "mqtt://localhost:1883"
+	- SNIPS_MQTT_URL => The URL of the MQTT broker used by Snips, for example : "mqtt://localhost:1883"
+        - SNIPS_WAKEWORDS => A list of <assistant name:gladys user id> seperated by semi colon, for example: "gladys_1:1;gladys_2:2"
+          Usefull for detecting who is speaking
 - Reboot Gladys.
 In the logs you should see "Successfully connected to MQTT : YOUR_SERVER_URL"

 ## Snips